Skip to content

 Resource management is the backbone of successful project management.
 As it ensures that the right resources are available at the right time to complete projects on time and within budget.
 By implementing resource management strategies, project managers can optimize resource utilization, improve project scheduling, and reduce the risk of resource conflicts and delays.

-Project resource planning is focused on identifying and allocating the resources required for a project, including human resources, materials, equipment, finances, and time.
+A good resource plan is focused on identifying and allocating the resources required for a project, including human resources, materials, equipment, finances, and time.
 It helps to ensure that the necessary resources are available when needed, and that they are used effectively to achieve project objectives.

 In layman’s terms: